sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: <!-- TODO ->

-Whenever you are targeted by an attack from a sword-path Gu or a physical weapon within range, you may activate this Gu as a reaction to cover the Gu or weapon in a formless sheath, negating the triggering attack.
+Whenever you are targeted by an attack from a Sword Path Gu or a physical weapon within range, you may activate this Gu as a reaction to cover the Gu or weapon in a formless sheath, negating the triggering attack.
 The Gu or weapon cannot be forced out or used and the sheath has {10, 30, 120} hit points.
 It remains sheathed until the sheath is broken.

 :::
 \newpage

 ## $\centerline{Theft Path}$

 *Theft path was invented by Thieving Heaven Demon Venerable, and contains great profundities of heaven.
-Mortal theft-path methods are dangerous and hard to counter, but in return theft path has poor offensive capabilities.*
+Mortal Theft Path methods are dangerous and hard to counter, but in return theft path has poor offensive capabilities.*

 ::: columns